bleeptrack/picoplanet/README.md

 #### Troubleshooting
 - `bossac` not found when compiling Arduino Sketch: reinstall `bleeptrack-boards` package or install another package that contains bossac like `Arduino SAMD Boards (32-bits ARM Cortex-M0+)`

+## Generator

+You can play with the generator yourself.
+Open `index.html` and reload the page to generate a new image.
+You have two options to save: `Perfect Purple` gives a SVG that is compatible with svg2shenzen and is made for typical PCBs (like the Oshpark's Perfect Purple).
+You can also choose `After Dark` which is specifically made for Oshpark's After Dark with a black base plate and a clear solder mask.

+The generated images are currently not suitable to use them directly for pen plotters (and in the vector format also not for laser cutters).
+You might need to adjust them to your needs.

+You are free to use the code and the generated images in any non-commercial way.